Baldwin v. New York

 Baldwin v.
-New York, 399 U.S. 66 (1970), was a decision of the U.S. Supreme Court in which the Court ruled that defendants have a Sixth Amendment right to a jury trial for offenses requiring imprisonment of more than six months.
+New York, 399 U.S. 66 (1970), was a decision of the U.S. Supreme Court in which the Court ruled that defendants have a Sixth Amendment right to a jury trial for offenses that are punishable by imprisonment for more than six months.

 Background

 Robert Baldwin was arrested in New York City for "jostling".
 Under the New York City Criminal Court Act, his trial was conducted without a jury, despite his request for a jury trial.
 Baldwin was convicted and sentenced to one year in prison, following which he appealed the case, arguing that the Sixth Amendment to the United States Constitution granted him the right to a jury trial.

 Duncan v.
 Louisiana

 In 1968, the Warren court incorporated the Sixth Amendment right to a jury trial and applied it to the states.
 In Duncan, the defendant had been convicted of battery, which under Louisiana law was punishable by up to two years in prison.
 The majority opinion, authored by Justice Byron White, noted that in 49 of the 50 states, "petty offenses" were punishable by no more than one year in jail.
-Therefore, a crime with a possible two-year sentence was out of step with the common law definition of "petty" thus necessitating a right to trial by jury.
+Therefore, a crime with a possible two-year sentence was out of step with the common law definition of "petty", thus necessitating a right to trial by jury.